 I'm currently evaluation Xamarin as a replacement for a Phonegap application.
 The first thing I'm evaluating is building UIs in code.
 Since most of the example code is in C#, I initially built my test UI with it.
 In poking through the Xamarin documentation I came across the MonoTouch.Dialog toolkit (hereafter MT.D).
 MT.D is a declarative framework for creating iOS UIs.
-Here is the code for the MasterViewController of a UISplitView (this is a minor modification to the code found in the Xamarin documentation):
+Here is the code for the MasterViewController of a UISplitView (this is a minor modification to the code found in the

 using System;